YasuhikoFujii/coding-style/README.md

 ## Tips

-_These are a collection of best practices collected from different sources.
+_These are a collection of best practices picked and mixed from different sources.
 It's encouraged behaviour and most of the time cannot be enforced.
 It's something to keep in mind when you're structuring the code._

 Always check underscore before doing anything stupid (omit, pluck, map...)
 If you have to assign multiple values to an object, check if you can use `_.extend` or `_.defaults`.

 [EXAMPLE]

 Prefer objects over list of arguments in constructor (think Backbone).
 You can use destructed assignment in the constructor to improve readability.
 	`{@name, @age, @height} = options` or `{@name, @age, @height}` Alternatively, `_.defaults` or `_.extend` can be used.